Salary Historical

 Information from Prior Years

-For 2020-2021, the recommended cost of living adjustment was 1.8%.
+2020-2021: The recommended cost of living adjustment was 1.8%.
 Range midpoints and maximums on our salary tables increased between 2% and 6%, depending on position and congregational size.
-Minimum salaries for all positions and sizes were adjusted so that every minimum is at least 85% of its corresponding midpoint.
+Minimum salaries for all positions and sizes were adjusted so that every minimum was at least 85% of its corresponding midpoint.
 This caused some range minimums to rise substantially.
-It also means that some "midpoints" are no longer the mathematical midpoint between the minimum and maximum.
-See Guide to Salary Recommendations (PDF) for explanation.
+It also meant that some “midpoints” were no longer the mathematical midpoint between the minimum and maximum.